ezhlobo/linters/README.md

 }
 ```

-The base config isn't intented to be used as a complete one so you might need
+The base config isn't intended to be used as a complete one, so you might need
 to add more settings in your `tsconfig.json`.
 For example:

 ```json